billwear/maas-rad/originals/maas-documentation-ui-2100.md

 </tr></table>
  2.7 -->

 MAAS is **Metal As A Service**, a service that lets you treat physical servers like virtual machines -- instances -- in the cloud.
-No need to manage servers individually: MAAS turns your bare metal into an elastic, cloud-like resource.
+No need for you to manage servers individually: MAAS turns your bare metal into an elastic, cloud-like resource.

 #### Quick questions you might have: